The Ongoing Impact of COVID-19 Makes Remote Workforce Support the Focus for CISO Top Priorities

 We all experienced major changes in the way we live and work in 2020.
 As we continue to deal with the fallout of the COVID-19 pandemic, we’ve discovered that some of those changes will be permanent.
 Between an increased focus on remote work and a cybercrime boom, the global pandemic has created a sea change in CISO top priorities A recent study has spelled out what CISOs are focusing on in fall 2020 and beyond.

-11 Fast Facts About CISO Top Priorities in 2020
+11 Fast Facts About CISO Top Priorities

 - Long-term IT priorities of 70% of the respondents have changed since the start of the year